rust-lang/book/src/ch17-01-futures-and-syntax.md

 </Listing>

-When we run this, we get the behavior we might have expected initially:
+When we run this code, we get the behavior we expected initially:

 <!-- manual-regeneration
 cd listings/ch17-async-await/listing-17-04